 - 6. The University ensures that the design of its process for the development, approval, and modification of taught provision includes the use of appropriate expertise external to the team developing and delivering the programme.
-Externality is built into the process in a number of ways: - Initial scrutiny of the strategic and business case for proposals for new programmes involves expertise from outside the proposing school and, for complex proposals for example the introduction of new award, from outside the proposing College; - External subject experts from other institutions, or from employment or industry, are key members of the Programme Approval Panels convened to consider the detailed academic case for proposals for new programmes or major modifications to existing programmes; - Programme Approval Panels are Chaired by independent senior academic staff and also include academic staff from disciplines outside the proposing school; - Programme Approval Panels include student members and input from the University Career Development Service;
+Externality is built into the process in a number of ways: - Initial scrutiny of the strategic and business case for proposals for new programmes involves expertise from outside the proposing school and, for complex proposals for example the introduction of new award, from outside the proposing College; - Apprenticeship provision is informed by working closely with local and national employers in the development phase to ensure that programmes meet their requirements for skill development, and that content and assessment are informed by the needs of employers - External subject experts from other institutions, or from employment or industry, are key members of the Programme Approval Panels convened to consider the detailed academic case for proposals for new programmes or major modifications to existing programmes;

-- The requirements of PSRBs are built into the design of programmes, and the scrutiny and approval of proposals may take place in conjunction with the formal accreditation process of a PSRB; - More informal use of external views is also encouraged through the early stages of programme development, for example, through seeking views of current external examiners, employers, or appropriate professional bodies; - Comments from serving external examiners on existing programmes form a key element of the annual programme review process and may lead to the major or minor modification of existing programmes or modules.
+- Programme Approval Panels are Chaired by independent senior academic staff and also include academic staff from disciplines outside the proposing school; - Programme Approval Panels include student members and input from the University Career Development Service; - The requirements of PSRBs are built into the design of programmes, and the scrutiny and approval of proposals may take place in conjunction with the formal accreditation process of a PSRB; - More informal use of external views is also encouraged through the early stages of programme development, for example, through seeking views of current external examiners, employers, or appropriate professional bodies; - Comments from serving external examiners on existing programmes form a key element of the annual programme review process and may lead to the major or minor modification of existing programmes or modules.